linuxaustralia/constitution_and_policies/constitution.md

 * The period commencing on the date of incorporation of the association and ending on the following 30 June, and
 * each period of 12 months after the expiration of the previous financial year, commencing on 1 October and ending on the following 30 September.

-Note: The Regulation, section 21 contains a substitute clause 44 for certain associations incorporated under the Associations Incorporation Act 1984.

 ### _AdmWin_: Distribution of property on winding up